learn-co-curriculum/cssi-prework-python-dictionaries/README.md

 #Python Dictionaries

+## Objectives

++ Describe and use Python dictionary syntax
++ Compare and contrast dictionaries and lists

+## Overview

 The last data structure you will learn about in Python is similar to the last data structure you learned about in JavaScript.

 In JavaScript, objects are able to hold multiple key:value pairs, which make them extremely robust.
 A value could hold any data type, including methods.